 |4||Earthbound Farm Organic Bell Peppers (preferably a mix of red, yellow and orange)|

 Broiler method: Place a rack 4 to 6 inches from the broiler element and preheat.
 Brush a rimmed baking sheet lightly with oil.
 Place the whole peppers on the baking sheet so that they don’t touch each other.
 Broil, turning frequently with tongs, until the skins are blistered and charred all over, 10 to 20 minutes.
 Have patience and turn the peppers frequently so that the skin chars but the flesh itself doesn’t burn.
 Take care not to pierce the peppers with the tongs or you’ll lose their delicious juices.

-Whichever roasting method you use, as the peppers become charred, transfer them to a large bowl.
+As the peppers become charred, transfer them to a large bowl.
 Cover the bowl with a kitchen towel and allow the peppers to steam for 5 to 10 minutes to loosen their skins.

 When the peppers are cool enough to handle, slit them open over a medium bowl to catch the juices.
 Peel the peppers by rubbing away the charred skin with your fingers or a clean kitchen towel.
 For stubborn spots, use the back of a knife to scrape the skin away.
 Don’t wash the pepper, even if charred bits of skin remain; you’ll lose the delicious juice that coats the flesh.

 Cut the peppers in half, then remove and discard the seeds, stems and membranes.
 If you like, cut the halves again into wide strips.

 Now your roasted peppers are ready to use!
 If you're not going to use them right away, transfer the peppers to a container and drizzle them with enough olive oil to coat.
 Covered tightly, they can be refrigerated for up to 7 days.
 For the best flavor, serve them at room temperature.